juliogarciamelgarejo/learn-typescript/README.md

 git push origin your-branch-name
 ```
 7. **Create a Pull Request:** Go to the original repository, click ```Pull requests```, then ```New pull request```.
 Select your branch and describe your changes, then submit.

-We appreciate all contributions, no matter how small.
-Thank you for helping us make this repository even better!

 <a id="License"></a>
 ## :scroll: License